Chapter 10 Reactis Validator

 Reactis Validator searches for defects and inconsistencies in your program.
 The tool enables you to formulate a property that program behavior should have as an assertion and perform an automated search for a violation of the assertion.
 If Validator finds an assertion violation, it returns a test that leads to the problem.
 This test may then be executed in Reactis Simulator to gain an understanding of the sequence of events that leads to the problem.

 Validator also offers a mechanism called user-defined targets to specify specific test scenarios you want to create.
-User-defined targets may be seen as user-defined extensions to the built-in coverage criteria (statement, decision, condition, MC/DC, etc.) supported by Reactis: when generating test data, Tester will attempt to generate test runs that satisfy the indicated scenarios.
+User-defined targets may be seen as user-defined extensions to the built-in coverage metrics (statement, decision, condition, MC/DC, etc.) supported by Reactis: when generating test data, Tester will attempt to generate tests that satisfy the indicated scenarios.

 Validator is particularly useful in requirements validation.
-Given a list of requirements on program behavior, you can formulate assertions to check whether a requirement is being satisfied and user-defined targets to define test scenarios intended to “stress” the requirement.
+Given a list of requirements on program behavior, you can formulate assertions to check whether the requirements are being satisfied and user-defined targets to define test scenarios intended to “stress” the requirements.

 You use Validator as follows.
 First, you insert assertions and user-defined targets into your source code using the reactis_assert and reactis_target macros.
 We refer to assertions and user-defined targets as Validator objectives.
+Note that when using the instrumentation code mechanism described in Section 10.3, you can insert Validator objectives from within the Reactis GUI without modifying your application source code.
+The objectives and their location within the source code is managed by Reactis and stored in the .rsm file.
 Reactis Tester is then invoked on the instrumented code to search for assertion violations and paths leading to the specified coverage targets.
 The output is a test suite that includes tests leading to objectives found during the analysis.

 The reactis_assert and reactis_target macros are defined in